Our Litigation and Dispute Resolution practice is divided into 4 broad categories:

-Sajida Foundation v.
-The Post Office Savings Bank and others: A judicial review before the High Court Division concerning the scope and ambit of the provision of Bangladesh Post Office Savings Bank Rules 1893.
+- Sajida Foundation v.
+The Post Office Savings Bank and others 2011 BLD (HCD) 31: A judicial review before the High Court Division concerning the scope and ambit of the provision of Bangladesh Post Office Savings Bank Rules 1893.
 This is the only case dealing with the interpretation of various provisions of Bangladesh Post Office Savings Bank Rules read with the Income Tax Ordinance 1983 concerning the taxability on the interest accrued in a fixed deposit account.
-This case is awaiting publication in the leading law reports.

-Signage v.
-The Commissioner of Customs: A judicial review application on the interpretation of the term 'advertising agency' as defined by the VAT Act 1991.
+- Signage v.
+The Commissioner of Customs 64 DLR 137: A judicial review application on the interpretation of the term ‘advertising agency’ as defined by the VAT Act 1991.
 This is the seminal case on this issue.
-This case is awaiting publication in the law reports.

 Company and Business Litigation:

 Our members have successfully litigated cases involving claims for breach of contract, fraud, unfair prejudicial conduct against the minority shareholders, misrepresentations and omissions and other statutory claims and broker-client disputes.
 Our members regularly appear before the lower Courts and the Company Bench of the High Court Division of the Supreme Court of Bangladesh on various corporate disputes.
 Some of the cases litigated by our members have been reported in the leading Bangladeshi law reports.
 For example: